batteries-included/batteries-included/static/content/internal/technical_design/build_and_packaging.md

 for real use).
 Then we need to compile and release.

 `MIX_ENV= <<YOUR_ENV>> mix do clean, compile, release <<REL_NAME>> --overwrite`

-### CLI

-The CLI is released as a fat binary that includes all dependencies and elixir together.
-The hope is that it's a single binary with no install instructions.

-In order to create a new production cli you need to cd into `platform_umbrella`.
-Then run `MIX_ENV=prod mix do clean, compile, release cli --overwrite`

-This runs the normal release process.
-Then it calls into [`Burrito`](https://github.com/burrito-elixir/burrito) that will wrap this whole thing into a fat binary for just about any architecture.
-One issue is that the fat binary doesn't like runtime file overrides.
-So we can't use them here, and have to use them for home_base and control_server instead.

-The final result ends up in `platform_umbrella/burrito_out/` as `cli_<<arch_name>>`

 ### Docker Based